 Critical Bug List

 As both USB and the PCIe slot are not yet functional (hardware issues), the only way to currently start the installer is via SATA (CD-ROM, or flashed in a SATA disk).
-Once we get a functional Realtek UEFI driver, it will also be possible to PXE boot the installer.
+Once the Realtek UEFI driver gets integrated as part of OpenPlatformPkg, it will also be possible to PXE boot the installer.

-The UEFI/EDK2 guide for EE provides information on how to flash the boot firmware for Cello (EDK2).
+The UEFI/EDK2 guide for EE provides information on how to flash the boot firmware for Cello (Tianocore EDK2).